Sometimes I think that my job as a food blogger boils down to one function:

 This will cook in literally a minute.
 As the egg cooks you can use a spatula to push the cooked egg to the center, tilt the pan slightly, and let the uncooked egg flow out and come in contact with the hot pan.

 After the egg cooks for a minute or so, you can kind of fold it over itself which makes it perfect for sandwiches.
 This was one egg that I cooked which I split in half for two sandwiches.

 Pile these things on top of each other and you have yourself a winner.

-I don’t know if this sandwich is cheaper or healthier than versions you can buy from any number of fast food places.
+I don’t know if this Sausage Egg Biscuit is cheaper or healthier than versions you can buy from any number of fast food places.